eusoncode/snake-client/README.md

 ## Getting Started

-- Follow steps inside the snek server repo to run the server side
+- Follow steps inside the snek server repo to run the server side in https://github.com/lighthouse-labs/snek-multiplayer
 - Run the development snake client using the `node play.js` command.
 - Note that you have to run `node play.js`with player initials e.g `node play.js EUS`